 The comparative adjectives test helps you practice comparatives in English.
 Comparative adjectives are used to compare two things in English.
 They can use “er” or “more”.
-This tests checks your understanding of when to use “er” and when to use “more”.
-Good luck!
+This comparative exercise checks your understanding of when to use “er” and when to use “more”.

 0 of 1 questions completed